johnmorrisQADeveloper/romanNumeralApiJS/README.md

 # Run test with standard mocha
     mocha

+# Run a test with debugger on
+    mocha ./test/AlternativePathTest.js --printDebug

 # Build a docker container from dockerfile
     cd romansJS
     docker build -t "romanApi:johnmorris" .